marktopper/google-spreadsheet.php/README.md

 # Google Spreadsheet Client for Laravel/PHP

-Originally forked from mach3/google-spreadsheet.php to work with Laravel 5.x (and correct namespacing) Google Spreadsheet Client for PHP.
-This requires "google/apiclient" package.
+Originally forked from mach3/google-spreadsheet.php to work with Laravel 5.x (and correct namespacing)

+Google Spreadsheet Client for Laravel/PHP.

 ## Get started